Pan, Pan-ceph & 3D

 The panoramic X-ray supplies information about the teeth, upper and lower jawbone, sinuses, and other hard and soft tissues of the head and neck.
 One advantage of the panoramic X-ray is its ease of use.
 Unlike other X-rays where the film is placed inside the patient’s mouth, the panoramic film is contained in a machine that moves around the patient’s head.
 Some people may be familiar with the panoramic X-ray because it is usually taken when the wisdom teeth are being evaluated.
 The X-ray will also reveal deep cavities and dental gum disease, but it is not as precise as bitewing or periapical X-rays.

-The panoramic X-ray has many other applications, including evaluating patients with past or present TMJ or jaw joint problems; those who require full or partial removable dentures, dental implants or dental braces; those who are at risk or suspected of having oral cancer symptoms or other tumors of the jaw, have impacted teeth (especially impacted wisdom teeth) or have had any recent trauma to the face or teeth (i.e. can help identify a fractured jaw); and for those who can not tolerate other types of films (severe gaggers).The panoramic X-ray can also identify some not so common problems, such as calcification within the carotid artery that may indicate the potential for a stroke.
-In one unusual situation, I can recall a patient who mentioned that he had suffered for years with recurrent sinus infections.
-I took a panoramic X-ray that revealed an infected tooth–upside-down and stuck in his sinus!
+The panoramic X-ray has many other applications, including evaluating patients with past or present TMJ or jaw joint problems; those who require full or partial removable dentures, dental implants or dental braces; those who are at risk or suspected of having oral cancer symptoms or other tumors of the jaw, have impacted teeth (especially impacted wisdom teeth) or have had any recent trauma to the face or teeth (i.e. can help identify a fractured jaw); and for those who can not tolerate other types of films (severe gaggers).The panoramic X-ray can also identify some not so common problems, such as calcification within the carotid artery that may indicate the potential for a stroke, or recurrent sinus problems caused by an infected tooth.

 Panoramic Cephalogram (pan-ceph)